Self-management - Breast cancer in women

 It's not always easy to talk about cancer, either for you or your family and friends.
 You may sense that some people feel awkward around you or avoid you.

 Being open about how you feel and what your family and friends can do to help may put them at ease.
-However, don't be afraid to tell them that you need some time to yourself if that's what you need.
+Tell them that you need some time to yourself if that's what you need.

 Your sex life